 In 1910, Lecompton had a money order post office, telegraph and express facilities, several retail establishments, and reported a population of 386.
 The small town suffered a blow in 1916 when the east side of its main street (Elmore) was destroyed by fire.
 Though some buildings were replaced with brick structures, others were never rebuilt.
 Many of these structures still stand.

 A new Lecompton Rural High School was built in 1927 and continued to serve students until 1970.
 Still standing, the building is owned by the City of Lecompton.

 Over the years, Lecompton remained a small town and is now a “bedroom community” serving primarily commuters into Lawrence and Topeka.
 The area population is about 650 today.

-A number of historic sites remain in Lecompton to tell of its fascinating history including the Lane University & Territorial Capital Museum, Constitution Hall, a Kansas state historic site; the old Democratic Headquarters, the rebuilt Fort Titus, and several historic buildings, including the old Radical United Brethren Church which now serves as a community building.
+Several historical sites remain in Lecompton to tell of its fascinating history, including the Lane University & Territorial Capital Museum; Constitution Hall, a Kansas state historic site; the old Democratic Headquarters, the rebuilt Fort Titus, and several historic buildings, including the old Radical United Brethren Church which now serves as a community building.
 Lecompton is located about 12 miles northwest of Lawrence.
 Take U.S. Highway 40 west from Lawrence for about eight miles, then turn right on E 600th Road to Lecompton.

 Lecompton Historical Society